musesum/MuFlo/README.md

 ### Virtual Vehicles and Simulators

-In 2004, Barney Pell hosted a conference at NASA called [Virtual Iron Bird](https://www.nasa.gov/vision/earth/technologies/Virtual_Iron_Bird_jb.html) to encourage modeling of Spacecraft.
-One question was how to manage the dataflow between sensors and actuators.
+In 2004, a conference at NASA called [Virtual Iron Bird](https://www.nasa.gov/vision/earth/technologies/Virtual_Iron_Bird_jb.html) explored how to model of spacecraft as dataflow between sensors and actuators.
 How does one simulate a vehicle?
 Or synchonize co-pilot controls?

 ### Body Pose Avatars